 BSc (Hons), MSc, PhD, PgCHE, FHEA, MSB, CBiol, FIEnvSci

-Diane teaches on the MSc Environmental Pollution Control and BSc Biology programmes.
+Diane teaches on a number of postgraduate and undergraduate programmes.
 She has special interestes in contaminated land and biotechnology, in particular the use of microorganisms to bioremediate environmental pollutants.
 Diane has part of the review panel for the UK QAA Subject Benchmark Statement Earth sciences, environmental sciences and environmental studies in 2014.

 Diane has a keen interest in the field of environmental remediation.
 She has published widely and supervised a number of PhD students on:

 Isimekhai K.A., Garelick H., Watt J., Purchase D. 2017.
 Heavy metal distribution and risk assessment in soil from an informal E-waste recycling site in Lagos State Nigeria.
 Environmental Science and Pollution Research.
 In print.
 DOI: 10.1007/s11356-017-8877-9

 Chan W.K., Wildeboer D., Garelick H., Purchase D. 2016.
 A proteomic study on the responses to arsenate stress by an acidophilic fungal strain Acidomyces acidophilus WKC1.
 Journal of Biotechnology and Biomaterials 6:5(Suppl).
 DOI: 10.4172/2155-952X.C1.058

 Pantoja Munoz L., Purchase D., Jones H., Raab A., Urgast D., Feldmann J., Garelick H. 2016.
 The mechanisms of detoxcification of As(III), dimethylarsinic acid (DMA) and As (V) in the microalga Chlorella vulgaris.
 Aquatic Toxicology 175, 56-72.
 DOI:1016/j.aquatox.2016.02.020